jingqiangliu/ethereum-1/Meetup 15-12-19/Readme.md

-Unfortunately all the presentation from this meetup were list
+Unfortunately all the presentations from this meetup were lost